Mrs Phuong Loan Nguyen

 Research Associate

-PhD, University of New South Wales, 2023
+PhD of Climate Science, University of New South Wales (UNSW Sydney), 2023

-Bachelor of Environmental Science Vietnam National University, University of Science (HUS) 2014
+Bachelor of Environmental Science, Vietnam National University, University of Science (HUS) 2014

 Science